learn-co-curriculum/react-hooks-what-is-react/README.md

 includes functionality built to be mobile friendly and progressive.
 That means apps will work on all modern browsers and mobile devices.

 React is actively maintained by Facebook, and new features are added regularly!
-Once you have a good grasp on React, you will have the ability to create cutting edge web applications and sites.
+Their [docs](https://reactjs.org/) are well-written and translated into many languages.
+Once you have a good grasp on React, you will have the ability to create cutting-edge web applications and sites.
 Knowing React also opens doors to similar frameworks, such as React Native for building mobile apps.

 ## Conclusion